freeCodeCamp/freeCodeCamp/guide/english/csharp/hello-world/index.md

 # Hello World

 To write some text on the console we use the `Console.WriteLine()`.
 This method takes a string as input.
+The method has a return type of `void`.

 ## Example
 ```csharp